lrchnnng/jot-journal/README.md

 |---|---|---|
 |![Screenshot of index page when user is in session](/static/images/testing-img/userstory-index-button2.png)|![Screenshot of index page when user is not in session](/static/images/testing-img/userstory-index-button1.png)|If the user is not logged in (in session) then they do not have the option to create a new entry.
 They are, instead, signposted to either register or log in.
 This was done by using if/else statements with Jinja.|

 I also implemented defensive design and programming by having stringent form validation.
 Utilising the `required` attribute to input elements the user is unable to submit the form unless the input field is filled in.
-I have also set character length requirements for text input elements to ensure that items like 'Username', 'Password and form inputs aren't too long or too short.
+I have also set character length requirements for text input elements to ensure that items like 'Username', 'Password, and form inputs aren't too long or too short.

 ---